US Department of Labor debars North Carolina contractor from bidding on federal contracts after investigation finds wage violations at EPA cafeteria

 News Release

-For more information about the H-2B Program, the FLSA and other laws enforced by the Wage and Hour Division, contact the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
+The Wage and Hour Division protects workers regardless of immigration status, and can communicate with workers in more than 200 languages.
+For more information about the FLSA and other laws enforced by the division, contact its toll-free helpline at 866-4US-WAGE (487-9243).
 Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.

 Agency